Freiling87/CCU/CCU/Scratchpad.md

 ---

-#	CT	All Editors
+#	C	All Editors
 General utilities that work across editors
-##		CT	Hotkeys
+##		C	Hotkeys
-###			T	F11 - Return to Editor
+###			C	F11 - Return to Editor
-- Try:
 - LoadLevel.NextLevel() might be a good shortcut
   - Patch this into PlayerControl.Update
   - Issue with this one is that it will be limited to chunk-testing rather than campaign testing
 - levelEditor.ReturnToLevelEditor();
   - Patched this into PlayerControl.Update
+   	- In Editor: Reloads editor
+    - In Testing: Works
     - Called by NextLevel, so it's probably better to do the latter since it will handle weird cases
 - See also MenuGUI Class in case above doesn't work
-###			T	Enter or Space - Yes on YesNo menu
+###			C	Enter or Space - Yes on YesNo menu
 Need to test this with *all* menus, because you're not guaranteed that they're all made the same
+- Load Chunk
+  - Esc works, not Enter
-###			T	Escape - No on YesNo menu
+###			C	Escape - No on YesNo menu
 - Works, but seems to either trigger per-frame, or go directly to the meta-menu when you press escape from the editor.
 Find a way to halt the input once it's done it once.
 - Need to test this with *all* menus, because you're not guaranteed that they're all made the same
 - See also levelEditor.CloseNotification(), CloseHelpScreen()...